This section includes important information about your school visit to the Earth Trust such as what to bring and how to get here.

 Where do we eat lunch?

 We have plenty of space for eating lunch.
-Your group will have access to either the Earth Trust garden or Learning Barn.
+Your group will have access to either outdoor space in the Earth Trust Centre garden or inside space.
 We always aim to have lunch at 12pm for 30-40 minutes.

 Do you have coach parking?